 On January 16, 2023, the Company granted 20,325 restricted stock units to each of Messrs.
 Bradley, Brown, Coxon and Vann and to Ms. Catalano and Ms. Ward.
 Each award vested subject to the director's continued service through January 5, 2024 (or upon an earlier occurrence of a change in control).
 The Compensation Committee also approved, and the Company granted on January 16, 2023, 1,016 shares of stock to each of Messrs.
-Brown, Coxon and Vann for their service on the Special Repurchase Committee.
-In addition, on January 16, 2023 the Company granted 40,650 restricted stock units to Mr. Fogarty, consisting of 20,325 restricted stock units for his service on the Board and 20,325 restricted stock units as a part of the differential for his service as Non-Executive Chair of the Board.
+Brown, Coxon and Vann for their service on the Special Repurchase Committee of the Board and 2,033 shares of stock to Ms. Ward for her service as Chair of the Special Repurchase Committee.
+In addition, on January 16, 2023 the Company granted 40,650 restricted stock units to Mr. Fogarty, consisting of 20,325 restricted stock units for his service on the Board and 20,325 restricted stock units as a part of the fee differential for his service as Non-Executive Chair of the Board.
 Each award of restricted stock unit vested subject to the director's continued service through January 5, 2024 (or upon an earlier occurrence of a change in control).